goldenharpmedia/aurum/README.md

 </head>
 ```

-If you are using both, we recommend using the combination file.
+If you are using both, we recommend using the combination file (for minimal requests and faster loads).
 We also recommend including these links at the top of your `<head>` section (or at least, before other CSS).

 <br>